 4 Important Studies for Evidence of the Soul and Heaven from Near Death Experiences

-Let’s look at the first of four studies that provide crucial light, and significant, verifiable evidence on the survival of human consciousness after clinical death.
+Let’s look at the first of four scientific studies of near death experiences that provide crucial light, and significant, verifiable evidence on the survival of human consciousness after clinical death.

 - Dr. Sam Parnia et al. (2014) (below)